mikey-7x/mikey-hexoid-v5.0.0/README.md

 2. STM32 / STM8 Boards (Blue Pill, Black Pill, etc.)
  * Hardware Required: ST-LINK/V2 in-circuit debugger/programmer (via USB OTG).
  * Software Required: ZFlasher STM32
  * Process: Locate the .bin or .hex file.
-Connect the ST-LINK/V2 to your board and use ZFlasher STM32 to upload the firmware.
+Connect the ST-LINK/V2 to your board and use ZFlasher STM32 to upload the firmware via SWD communication.

 ⚠️ Known Issues & Call for Contributors
 Currently, the compilation for the following board IDs encounters errors: